 Once the drop is hard, use your needle nose pliers to create a loop from the headpin.

-This is part of a series of tips and tutorials on using excess Crystal Clay bits.
+This is part of a series of tips and tutorials on using excess Epoxy Clay bits.
 Make sure to check the blog for the other tips!

 How to Purchase Wholesale?